electric-sql/electric/local-stack/README.md

 ### Troubleshooting

-### Mismatch between server and client versions
+### Incompatible protocol versions

-If when running an application you get the following error: ```couldn't start replication: Error: server replied with error code: 5```, it means that client and server protocol versions do not match.
-You can check the proto file that each is using in the following locations:
+If you get the error message : ```couldn't start replication: Error: server replied with error code: 5``` while attempting to connect to Electric, it indicates there is a mismatch between the protocol versions the typescript client and the electric server are using.
+Electric restricts connections from any client that does not use the same major protocol version.
+To troubleshoot this issue, you can verify the protocol files used by the client and server in these locations:

+* `[typescript-client]/proto/satellite.proto`
 * `[electric]/deps/satellite_proto/proto/satellite.proto`
-* `[typescript-client]/proto/satellite.proto`